13 High School Students In Texas Test Positive For COVID-19 After Holding Unsanctioned Prom

 Parents of the affected students have been sharing information via email and social media, and the news was also announced in a Facebook group that was created around the event.
 In a post from June 5 to the group, it was announced that more positive cases had been confirmed.
 At that time, it was unclear whether someone had the virus at the prom, or the students had contracted it elsewhere.

 The post also said that those who had tested positive were doing everything they can to prevent the spread of the virus and treat symptoms as necessary.
 It also addressed gossip, saying that the community should come together to be supportive of one another.
-The post asked members of the group to respect one another’s choices, and offered thoughts and prayers to those who had been impacted by the virus.
+The post asked members of the group to respect one another’s choices and offered thoughts and prayers to those who had been impacted by the virus.

-The post then concluded by encouraging parents to have conversations with their teenagers, as the teenagers seemed to be the predominant source of incorrect information.
+The post then concluded by encouraging parents to have conversations with their teenagers as they seemed to be the predominant source of incorrect information.

 Texas lifted its stay-at-home order in late April but the threat of the virus is still present in the state.
 In fact, Texas reported its highest number of hospitalizations related to the virus on Monday, with 1,935.
 That topped the previous high, which was 1,888 recorded on May 5, according to the Texas Department of State Health Services.